HART applications are currently closed. They will reopen in the spring for the 2022-23 School Year.

 To be eligible, you must:

-- Currently be enrolled in the 9th, 10th or 11th grade
+- Currently be enrolled in high school in the 9th, 10th, 11th, or 12th grade

-- Attend a Texas school that participates in the National School Lunch Program
+- Attend a Texas school that participates in the National School Lunch Program.
+Check here if you are unsure if your school district participates in the National School Lunch Program.

 - Have an email address to receive HART newsletters and program materials